-Shamanism is the most ancient system of personal, environmental and spiritual healing on this planet, connecting us to spirit, nature and the natural flow of life.
+Shamanism is the most ancient system of environmental and spiritual healing on this planet, connecting us to spirit, nature and the natural flow of life.

 It teaches us to be true to ourselves and to one another, and to show love and respect to our fellow creatures and Mother Earth.

-The name Shaman, comes from the Siberian Tungus tribe, it means ‘one who sees in the dark.’
-It is now widely documented that our first Shamans were Women, today the name often used for the female shaman is ‘Shamanka’.
+The name Shaman comes from the Siberian Tungus tribe, it means ‘one who sees in the dark.’
+It is now widely documented that the first Shamans were Women, today the name often used for the female shaman is ‘Shamanka’.

-Eagle Woman Flies High.
+– Eagle Woman Flies High.

-‘We are all connected, we are all one, and we are all on this journey together.’
+“We are all connected, we are all one, and we are all on this journey together.”